-Centrifuges produce dry sludge cake, which results in a significant reduction in transportation costs (up to 50%).
-Dry sludge also reduces disposal cost because the disposal volume is a fraction of the wet sludge.
+Centrifuges produce dry sludge cake, which significantly reduces transportation costs (up to 50%).
+Dry sludge also reduces disposal costs because the disposal volume is a fraction of the wet sludge.

 Industrial decanters are heavy-duty machines that have long service lives.
 Their material of construction (Stainless Steel) provides corrosion resistance in corrosive processing applications.